 - Official transcripts - Bachelor's degree or equivalency in music therapy from a regionally-accredited institution - Minimum undergraduate GPA of 2.5 (on a 4.0 scale) - An appropriate music therapy credential (MT-BC, CMT, RMT, ACMT).
-Applicants with no music therapy credential may be admitted conditionally if they have: - ♦ Completed all AMTA academic and clinical training requirements, and - Met all other admission requirements to this program - Minimum of 9 credit hours in psychology, including abnormal psychology - ♦ Comprehensive biographical statement (250 words) - ♦ Audition - Interview (by telephone or in person) - ♦ Completed application form - ♦ Two letters of recommendation
+Applicants with no music therapy credential may be admitted conditionally if they have: - Completed all AMTA academic and clinical training requirements, and

+- Met all other admission requirements to this program

+- Minimum of 9 credit hours in psychology, including abnormal psychology

+- Comprehensive biographical statement (250 words)

+- Audition

+- Interview (by telephone or in person)

+- Completed application form

+- Two letters of recommendation

 The audition serves as an assessment of proficiency in a student's major performance medium.
 A committee of the music faculty will evaluate auditions.
-Students may call to schedule a time for an audition, or may submit an audition on video tape, CD, or a digital file such as mp3.
+Students may call to schedule a time for an audition, or may submit a video audition via a link to a youtube channel or other website, or DVD.
 When submitting audition materials, students should ensure that they utilize high quality materials.
 The audition should consist of two vocal or instrumental pieces of contrasting nature.